IndieBase

 Tips & Best Practices

 • Use the Duplicate feature for recurring events.
 If your team covers the same venue or event type regularly, duplicate a past event and just update the date and title.
+The shift pattern carries over too.

 • Use venue records for well-known venues.
 If you cover a circuit or stadium regularly, ask your team admin to set it up as a saved venue with pre-defined location points.
-This dramatically speeds up job logging on the day.
+This speeds up job logging considerably on the day.

 • The event goes live automatically.
-IndieBase treats an event as "live" (and shows it on the home dashboard) for a window spanning from 6 hours before midnight of the event date to 6 hours after midnight the following day.
-You don't need to do anything to activate it.
+IndieBase treats an event as live (and shows it on the home dashboard) for a window from 6 hours before midnight on the event date to 6 hours after midnight the following day.

 Troubleshooting